brookedolny/brookedolny.github.io/_posts/2025-01-04-critically-analyzing-media.md

 ---
 layout: post
-title:  Beginning to Critically Analyze Media.
+title:  Beginning to Critically Analyze Media
 description: Why should we critically analyze media, and how should one begin to do so?
 Of the media I enjoy, what makes it worthwhile to engage with?
 date:   2025-01-04 18:00:00 -0400
 categories: